-De Sube has been a transgender advocate and activist for 25 years.
-She is happily retired, which gives her ample to time to follow her passion - the transgender community.
-She founded the Gender Expression Movement support group almost 10 years ago and is one of the founders of the Transgender Assistance Program of Virginia.
-She serves as Treasurer to the Board of Directors and is a member of the homeless emergency response team.
+De Sube (she/her) has been a transgender advocate and activist for 25 years.
+She is happily retired, which gives her ample time to follow her passion - working with the transgender community.
+She founded the Gender Expression Movement support group in Hampton Roads almost 20 years ago and is one of the founding members of the Transgender Assistance Program of Virginia where she currently serves as Chairperson, Director of Client Services & Treasurer.